pmorie/osb-starter-pack/README.md

 You can `go get` this repo or `git clone` it to start poking around right away.

-The project comes ready with a minimal example service that you can easily deploy:
+The project comes ready with a minimal example service that you can easily deploy and begin iterating on:

 ```console
 $ go get github.com/pmorie/osb-starter-pack/cmd/servicebroker